 Sunday, 21 October 2012

 Sunday.
 The day after!
 Had a very nice guided tour through the city center and saw a little bit more than I had seen so far.
 Lovely views on the valleys of the city, and I went inside the casemats.
 After the tour I visited the cathedral.
-Nothing like Great Britain a year ago.
+Nothing like the United Kingdom a year ago.
 Hardly queuing (instead of about two hours waiting), nice people and you got the time to make photographs (not allowed at Westminster Abbey).
 When I asked if I could take photos for the agency I work for I was allowed to come closer to the decorations and take photos from very close distance.
 I hope I am not on too many pictures of other visitors.
 The wedding bouquet was standing in front and it was nice to have a real close look at it.
 Once again outside I visited the flee market, and just before I was thinking I should go and sit somewhere as my feet were hurting terribly, I met some friends.
 We decided to have dinner early before they had to take the train back to the Netherlands.
 I spent the whole evening at the hotel, just too tired to do anything else.

 Monday, 22 October 2012